Waimarie Paddle Steamer And Museum

 Unique river cruises

 Regular cruises run during warmer months (October-April) and private charter cruises can be made by arrangement anytime.
-Experience live and recorded commentary, homing pigeons and an original steam engine aboard every ‘Cruising at 11’, live music aboard every ‘Cruising on Friday’ and special entertainment aboard one of our themed cruises.
+Experience live and recorded commentary, homing pigeons and an original steam engine aboard every ‘Cruising at 11’ and special entertainment aboard one of our themed cruises.
 Eat and drink from ‘The Galley’ – our licensed bar serving a range of refreshments.
 To find out more, view our cruise timetable and prices and to book online visit www.waimarie.co.nz.

 The Waimarie Centre is located on the banks of the Whanganui River in the heart of Whanganui city and is where you can make bookings, purchase cruise tickets and merchandise and marvel at a 134-year old architecturally designed building.
 It’s also home to our Waimarie Museum where you will discover artefacts and memorabilia from the river-boat era on the Whanganui River as well as the operations of the famous Hatrick & Co fleet.

-The Waimarie Centre is open 10.00am-2.00pm Tuesday to Sunday (October-April) or by arrangement.
-We are also open from 4.00pm-5.30pm every Friday that Cruising on Friday operates and 10.00am-2.00pm every New Zealand public holiday Monday to coincide with cruises.
+The Waimarie Centre is open 10.00am-2.00pm Monday to Sunday (October-April) or by arrangement.
+We are also open from 10.00am-2.00pm every New Zealand public holiday Monday to coincide with cruises.

 Did you know?